Vietnam.vn - Nền tảng quảng bá Việt Nam

 The shimmering and ancient beauty of Hoi An lantern festival (Photo source: Collected)

-The Asian Lantern Festival in Hoi An, Vietnam is one of the most magical and enchanting experiences, taking place on the night of the full moon every month.
-However, the festival is most spectacular and vibrant around the first lunar month and the Mid-Autumn Festival.
+The Asian Lantern Festival in Hoi An, Vietnam is one of the most magical and enchanting experiences, taking place on the full moon night every month.
+However, the festival is at its most grand and vibrant around the first lunar month and the Mid-Autumn Festival.

-On this day, all the electric lights in the old quarter are turned off, making way for hundreds of colorful lanterns to light up each street, creating a magical scene.
+On this day, all the electric lights in the old quarter are turned off, giving way to hundreds of colorful lanterns lighting up each street, creating a magical scene.
 In particular, the area along the Hoai River is always the center of the festival, where visitors can release flower lanterns to pray for luck and peace.

-In addition, traditional art performances such as lion and dragon dances, martial arts, and music add to the excitement, turning the Hoi An Lantern Festival into a colorful and enchanting cultural journey.
+In addition, traditional art performances such as lion and dragon dances, martial arts, and music add to the vibrant atmosphere, turning the Hoi An lantern festival into a colorful and enchanting cultural journey of discovery.

 2. Seoul Lantern Festival - Korea

-Seoul Lantern Festival stands out with giant lanterns (Photo source: Collected)
+Seoul Lantern Festival features giant lanterns (Photo source: Collected)

 The Seoul Lantern Festival in South Korea is a must-see event in the series of lantern festivals in Asia.
 It takes place every November, lasting from the first Friday to the third Sunday.
 When night falls, the historic Cheonggyecheon Stream lights up with thousands of colorful and shaped lanterns, painting a magical picture in the heart of the city.